WHAT TO EAT BEFORE + AFTER EXERCISE

 Repair and Recover

 Your body needs protein for repair, quality carbs to replenish glycogen (choose foods rich in magnesium and potassium that are necessary for nerve and muscle contraction).
 Consumption of small protein rich meals 10 – 25g of protein at each time throughout the day after your training session is the best for protein synthesis.
-Good protein sources are fish, beans, yoghurt, grass-fed and game meats, eggs, nuts, seeds and protein sups..
-Good carb sources are fresh fruit and vegetables including banana, oranges, papaya, kiwi fruit, pumpkin, spinach, sea vegetables, green beans and sweet potato that are good food sources of potassium and magnesium.
+Good protein rich meal are my recovery smoothie, Superfood smoothie, yoghurt, trail mix and Pure Native WPI.
+Good carb sources are fresh fruit and vegetables including banana, oranges, pumpkin and sweet potato that are good food sources of potassium and magnesium.
+Organic Superfood and Natural Immune Support also works as an anti-inflammatory and helps the body recover properly after training.

 Prevent Workout Burnout